 Additionally, all subsequent wage statements must include the following information:

-There are several wage notice requirements for employers working out of Vermont.
-All wage statements must include the following information:
+There are several wage notice requirements for employers working in Vermont.
+All wage statements must include the following information at minimum:

 Virginia has a robust list of wage notice requirements.
 In-state employers must include with their wage statements the following information: